mind game

 Basically, you have to belong to a party or group of voters in order to have a real chance of being elected to a parliament.
 It is therefore the responsibility of parties and electoral groups to nominate suitable candidates.

-In the parties and electoral groups, all working groups and other meetings must also have a 50% share of women in order to be able to work.
+In the parties and voter groups, all working groups and other meetings must also have a 50% proportion of women in order to be able to take action.

-Of course, a committee or assembly may only elect or vote if 50% of all those present are women.
+Of course, a committee or meeting may only elect or vote if 50% of all those present are women.

-Lists of applicants, board members and presidencies are only valid or workable and quorate if they also have a 50% share of women.
+Applicant lists, boards of directors and presidiums are only valid or capable of working and making decisions if they also have a 50% proportion of women.

 As soon as all parties and groups of voters have actually been “quoted”, whereby it is also possible for each chairperson to be followed by a chairperson and vice versa, and, if feasible, even to work with a “dual leadership”, the parliaments can be filled with quotas without ifs and buts will.